 ||Hepatitis C (HCV) is a blood-borne viral infection which can, over decades, lead to liver fibrosis (scarring), cirrhosis, and in some patients liver cancer and death.
 It is transmitted through blood-to-blood contact, and in rare cases, sexual transmission.
 Approximately 4 million Americans have chronic hepatitis C; however, only 25 to 30% have been diagnosed.
 The diagnosis is made by specific laboratory (blood) testing.
-Liver biopsy may be recommended to assess the degree of fibrosis and need for treatment.
+Liver biopsy or other liver function tests may be recommended to assess the degree of fibrosis and need for treatment.

 , which resulted in viral clearance in approximately 50% of those patients treated.
 In 2011 two new medications were added to standard hepatitis C treatment; both drugs are protease inhibitors

 and the other is called Incivek (telaprevir)